vmware-archive/nsxraml/md-version/nsxvapi.md

 In order to uninstall services in any order, set parameter ignoreDependency to true.

 ### /2.0/si/deploy/cluster/{clusterID}/service/{serviceID}
-Working with a Specific Service on a Cluster
+Working With a Specific Service on a Cluster
 -----

 * **get** *(secured)*: Retrieve detailed information about the service.